cadeyrn/newtaboverride/README.md

 ##### menus
 _(since 10.0.0)_

-The menus permission is needed for providing an menu entry in the tools menu for accessing New Tab Override's settings.
+The menus permission is needed for providing an menu entry in the tools menu to access New Tab Override's settings.

 ##### storage